Legal Counsel And Guidance Through The Property Division Process

 - Tax consequences

-- The cost and impact of sale
+- The cost and impact of the sale

 - Property liquidity